pynetscript/fantasy/README.md

 Version:              v1.1

 Script use:           SSH into Cisco IOS devices and run config/show commands
-                      Note: Commands are all at once (not one by one) Supports both IPv4 and IPv6 addresses and FQDNs Both Py2 and Py3 compatible
+                      Note: Commands are send all at once (not one by one) Supports both IPv4 and IPv6 addresses and FQDNs Both Py2 and Py3 compatible
                       The script needs 3 arguments to work: